Skip the Tailor: Learn How to Hem Your Own Pants

 Don’t have a sewing machine yet?
 See the Best Sewing Machines for a Beginner.

 The correct hem allowance varies with the type of pants, the shoes that will be worn with the pants, and the wearer’s preference.
-And ‘just right’ can be different for various people.
+The ‘just right’ fit will be different for various people.

 But of course, people have different preferences.
 One lady I helped wanted her jeans to skim the floor when she was wearing heels.
 Make sure you have a mirror handy (near the floor) so the wearer can see the length.